 Can I take the TENS into hospital with me?

 Yes.
 The midwives and doctors are usually very happy for women to use TENS.
-Check with your midwife or doctor if you are unsure.
 You may need to turn the TENS off temporarily if using electronic monitoring equipment.

 What type of TENS unit should I use?

 Make sure you use a TENS unit specifically designed for labour.
 Also make sure the unit is modern and comes with brand new electrodes which you can put on and take off again.
 The unit should also come with batteries and instructions.
 BabyCare Elle Labour TENS units hired from NatalCare Naturally offer modern, reliable TENS units with all these important features.